elainexliu/elainexliu.github.io/index.md

 ## for fun

 I love sunsets, [oil painting, and sketching](https://www.instagram.com/elaineliuart/).
-Trying to do more digital art too.
-Also love skating (with skateboards), lifting, going to cafes, and strolling around in libraries.
+Also love skating (with skateboards), lifting, improv and laughing, and strolling around in libraries.

 ## some thoughts